Rock Against Racism: Militant Entertainment

 In the run-up to the UK general election of 1979, RAR organised the Militant Entertainment Tour which traveled 2000 miles across the country visiting Cambridge, Leicester, Cromer, Coventry, Sheffield, Leeds, Middlesbrough, Lancaster, Edinburgh, Stirling, Aberdeen, Bradford, Liverpool, Manchester, Birmingham, Nottingham, Cardiff, Llanelli, Exeter, Plymouth, Newport, and Bristol.
-The tour's grand finale was at the Alexander Palace in North London.
-Forty bands played on the tour, including: Barry Forde Band, Leyton Buzzards, The Piranhas, Stiff Little Fingers, 15, 6, 17, The Mekons, Carol Grimes, The Band, Alex Harvey, Gang of Four, Angelic Upstarts, Aswad, The Ruts, Crisis, UK Subs, Exodus and John Cooper Clarke.
+The tour's grand finale was at the Alexandra Palace in North London.
+Forty bands played on the tour, including: Barry Forde Band, Leyton Buzzards, the Piranhas, Stiff Little Fingers, 15, 6, 17, the Mekons, Carol Grimes, the Band, Alex Harvey, Gang of Four, Angelic Upstarts, Aswad, the Ruts, Crisis, UK Subs, Exodus and John Cooper Clarke.

 In 1978 a sister organisation, Rock Against Sexism (RAS) was founded by a group of women concerned about sexism in the music communities.
 Lucy Toothpaste from RAR became a lead organiser, and the south east London RAR group became an RAS collective.
 There was significant overlap between the two groups, with the larger, more established RAR sometimes providing security and other assistance at RAS events.

 Also in April 1979, a demonstration organised by the Southall Youth Movement against the National Front, who were standing candidates in the upcoming general election, was attacked by the police.
 This resulted in the death of schoolteacher Blair Peach, and dozens of injuries including the head wounds suffered by Clarence Baker from Misty in Roots, which left him in a coma for several months.
 RAR quickly organised two benefit concerts at The Rainbow Theatre in North London, called "Southall Kids Are Innocent".
-The Clash, Pete Townshend of The Who, The Enchanters, The Pop Group, Misty in Roots, Aswad, The Members and The Ruts all performed.
+The Clash, Pete Townshend of the Who, the Enchanters, the Pop Group, Misty in Roots, Aswad, the Members and the Ruts all performed.